applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/README.md

 # Directories
 * common holds code used by several examples
 * data_transfer tests moving data between proto and Chombo data types.
-* amr_helmoltz uses AMRMultiGrid and proto to solve the constant-coefficient Helmholtz equation.
+* amr_helmoltz uses AMRMultiGrid and Proto_Helmholtz_Op to solve the constant-coefficient Helmholtz equation.
 * _old_helmoltz does the same thing with AMRPoissonOp so the two can be easily compared.
-* amr_conductivity uses AMRMultiGrid and proto to solve the variable-coefficient Helmholtz equation.
+* amr_conductivity uses AMRMultiGrid and Proto_Conductivity_Op to solve the variable-coefficient Helmholtz equation.
 * _old_conductivity  does the same thing with VCAMRPoissonOp so the two can be easily compared.
-* amr_viscous_tensor uses AMRMultiGrid and proto to solve the variable-coefficient Viscous Tensor equation.
+* amr_viscous_tensor uses AMRMultiGrid and Proto_Viscous_Tensor_Op to solve the variable-coefficient Viscous Tensor equation.
 * _old_viscous_tensor  does the same thing with ViscousTensorOp so the two can be easily compared.
 * _proto_sg_poisson is a Chombo port of a proto example to demonstrate Proto syntax.